bekk/bekk-christmas/post/security/privacy-pass-anonymous-tokens-on-the-web.md

   - Tjerand Silde
   - Martin Strand
 ---
-[Privacy Pass](https://privacypass.github.io) was[ introduced by Alex Davidson, Ian Goldberg, Nick Sullivan, George Tankersley, and Filippo Valsorda in 2018](https://www.petsymposium.org/2018/files/papers/issue3/popets-2018-0026.pdf) in order to reduce the number of CAPTCHA challenges human users would meet online.
-The basic idea is to allow the user to submit a number of tokes to a server ahead of time.
-The server will sign these, equivalent to issuing notes with the text "The holder of this token should be considered human, not a bot".
-Every time the user visits a website that would otherwise have asked for a CAPTCHA, the browser can hand over one of the tokes instead, hence not bothering the user with reading garbled letters or clicking on images of road signs.
+[Privacy Pass](https://privacypass.github.io) was [introduced in 2018](https://www.petsymposium.org/2018/files/papers/issue3/popets-2018-0026.pdf) by Alex Davidson, Ian Goldberg, Nick Sullivan, George Tankersley, and Filippo Valsorda in order to reduce the number of CAPTCHA challenges human users would meet online.
+The basic idea is to allow the user to submit a number of tokens to a server ahead of time.
+The server will sign these, equivalent to issuing notes with the text "The holder of this token should be considered human, not a bot." - Every time the user visits a website that would have asked for a CAPTCHA, the browser can hand over one of the tokens instead, hence not bothering the user with reading garbled letters or clicking on images of road signs.

-However, if each of these notes had a serial number (which we should assume; otherwise one could just make several copies and hand out to a bot friend), those serial numbers could be used to track users across the internet, which is obviously a privacy issue.
-The authors of Privacy Pass have therefore come up with an elegant solution to this.
+To avoid token replication and reuse by bots, one can assign these tokens serial numbers; however, these serial numbers could violate privacy by tracking users across the internet.
+The authors of Privacy Pass have an elegant solution to this.

 By using the [Privacy Pass browser extension](https://privacypass.github.io/) users can be both authenticated and remain anonymous.
-There can also be an opportunity to make usability-improvements where existing CAPTCHA solutions can be replaced, as the user is already authenticated and don’t need a CAPTCHA challenge to verify themselves.
+Usability is also improved when existing CAPTCHA solutions can be replaced, as the user is already authenticated and doesn't need another verification challenge.

 ## How it works

-The Privacy Pass protocol works as following:
+The Privacy Pass protocol works the following way:

 1. First, the server side generates an elliptic curve `E` with a distinguished point `G`, secret key `k` and a public key `K = kG`.
 2. The browser chooses a random number `t`, and generates a point `T` on the curve from `t` using a hash function.
 It then creates a masked point `P = rT`, which it submits to the token issuer.